josedev123/Simple-Google-Sheet-Search/README.md

-Simple angular app, with Google Sheet as a datasource.
+Angular Google Sheet Search.
+Angular app, with Google Sheet as a datasource.
 Has option to search using column values.
 (No database or backend, doesn't use Auth.
 Uses Angular HTTPClient with Google sheet json url)

-# DSearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.